Jacobian Scopes: token-level causal attributions in LLMs: Appendix

 where $\sigma=10$, $\rho=28$, and $\beta=8/3$ produce chaotic behavior.
 We simulate the system with a first-order explicit scheme, varying the initial $x$ while fixing $y$ and $z$.
 The system's chaotic nature ensures that even tiny differences in initial conditions lead to rapidly diverging trajectories.
 The LLM is then prompted with the tokenized $x$ series.
 The resulting $x$ values show characteristic \emph{aperiodic} oscillations between two lobes of the well-known butterfly attractor.

-\cref{fig:lorenz system,fig:lorenz lobe switching} illustrate the model's behavior under two different initial conditions.
-In \cref{fig:lorenz system}, the cutoff occurs at a peak in the $x$ value, while in \cref{fig:lorenz lobe switching}, the cutoff coincides with the $x$ value transitioning between attractor lobes.
+\cref{fig:lorenz brownian,fig:lorenz lobe switching} illustrate the model's behavior under two different initial conditions.
+In \cref{fig:lorenz brownian} (a), the cutoff occurs at a peak in the $x$ value, while in \cref{fig:lorenz lobe switching}, the cutoff coincides with the $x$ value transitioning between attractor lobes.
 In both scenarios, the LLM attends to similar patterns surrounding the cutoff region.

-\textbf{Lorenz system with drift.} To verify whether LLMs overlook the part of in-context data that are statistical outliers, we add a uniform drift term in the same Lorenz system shown in \cref{fig:lorenz system}.
+\textbf{Lorenz system with drift.} To verify whether LLMs overlook the part of in-context data that is a statistical outlier, we add a uniform drift term in the same Lorenz system shown in \cref{fig:lorenz brownian} (a).
 As such a system evolves, the later part of the contexts will eventually wander \emph{out of distribution} compared to the earlier part.
 The resulting attribution pattern in \cref{fig:lorenz with drift} indeed shows diminished influence score at the earlier regions in the context window.

 \textbf{Additional examples on Brownian motion.} Brownian motion \cite{einstein1905molekularkinetischen}, or Wiener process, is a classic model for random movement, defined by the SDE:

 where $\mu$ is drift and $\sigma$ is diffusion.
 For $\mu=0$, $\sigma=1$, this gives standard Brownian motion. \cref{fig:extra brownian motion} displays three additional Temperature Scope attribution plots for LLaMA-3.2 extrapolating Brownian motion sequences, each generated using a different random seed.
 As discussed in \cref{sec:Temperature Scope} and \cite{liu-etal-2024-llms-learn}, the LLM assigns higher influence scores to tokens towards the end of the context window — likely because the earlier portions become increasingly out-of-distribution as the sequence evolves.